 Am I good?

-You will need me Aliénor daughter of Arwen, and I will defend you.
+You forget that I am a well wrought sword and your world is violent.
+You will need me Aliénor daughter of Arwen, and I will defend you well.

 How is it that a weapon can predict the future?

 I can predict the future because I am a weapon.
-There will be violence.
-There always is.
+As long as there are men with weapons there will be violence.

 If you were a hammer would you predict nails?